The nation is going down the toilet, bro, and it is people like you (no offense) who are inadvertently doing more harm than good.

 Wrapped in a big ribbon.

 Anyway, you have every right to not like where this country is going, friend.
-And who am I to tell you how to feel about the Fourth of July?
+And who am I to tell you how to feel about your own country?

-But when those fireworks go off tonight, I’ll be watching.
+But when those fireworks go off on the Fourth of July, I’ll be watching.
 And thinking.
 Thinking about single mothers, mechanics, dental students, pain-pill addicts, homeless drunks, county prisoners, veteran amputees, immigrant students, preachers, burnt-out bartenders, football coaches, nurses, electricians, factory workers, janitors, writers.
 You.

 And my granddaddy, who fought hard just to pay bills, turn soil, and forget the War that changed him.
 I’m talking about ordinary people.
 Americans.